Friday, August 8, 2008

 NOTE: When travelling Europe don’t wait too late to find places to eat unless you know which ones are open because you can go to bed hungry… unless you like lamb donairs every day.

-Once getting settled into our apartment, we got out the list of Museums we had previously checked out before arriving to Berlin.
-Paris is expensive for everything but Berlin is the best deal for your money and many more choices of museums to view.
-There are several options to buying tickets, depending on how many days you want to commit to museums and some include public transportation too.
+Once we settled into our apartment, we took out the list of museums we had researched before arriving in Berlin.
+While Paris is known for being expensive, Berlin offers excellent value for your money, along with a wider variety of museums to explore.
+There are several ticket options available, depending on how many days you plan to spend visiting museums, and some even include public transportation.

 Brohan or spelled Broehan Musuem ENTRANCE featuring art nouveau, art deco, and functionalism.
 Charlottenburg Castle